Strange Bowel Movements 7 Months After Reversal: Seeking Advice

 Pinky

-Yes, I agree with Mooza - why are you afraid to take Imodium?
+Yes, I agree with Mooza - why are you afraid to take Immodium?
 Following the package instructions gives you a very light dose.
 I was taking up to 18 a day while on chemo, which of course is WAY more than the instructions indicate.

-Also, you can fiddle with your diet, eating bananas, tapioca, white rice and bread products, potatoes, etc. to slow down your BMs.
+Also, you can fiddle with your diet, eating bananas, tapioca, white rice and bread products, potatoes, etc to slow down your BMs.
 Good luck!